 Types of Birth Injuries

 A birth injury can describe any type of injury an infant sustains before, during, or after delivery.
 In a legal context, birth injuries are a type of medical malpractice.
 If you notice any signs of symptoms of an injury shortly after birth, seek medical advice.
-Then, call a birth injury attorney at Colburn Law.
+Then, call an attorney at Colburn Law.